mlevit/aws-auto-cleanup/app/README.md

 ### Schedule

 By default, the Auto Cleanup Lambda is scheduled to run every three days from the time of deployment.
 You can manually trigger the app to run by executing the `npm run invoke` command found in the Deployment section above.

+You can change the schedule by modifying the `serverless.yml` file and changing `rate: rate(3 days)` to whatever rate you want.